 - Regional meetings covering topics like risk management, employment law, OSHA and Workers’ Compensation.
 These meetings are designed exclusively for member practice managers and office staff, free of charge.

-- Additional discounts and services from Pennsylvania Medical Society endorsed vendors
+- Additional discounts and services from PA Medical Society endorsed vendors

 Solion — Printed business products to help medical practices run more efficiently.